trtworld/resize-on-the-fly/readme.md

 **Notes**

-By default we set lambda memory to 640MB because we find it to be optimum setting for standard usage.
+- By default we set lambda memory to 640MB because we find it to be optimum setting for standard usage.
 It will be enough for 8k images.
+- In lambda you will find an enviromental variable `cache_age` set to 86400(a day).
+You might want to change it to fit your needs